adamskrz/yr2-complete-notes/cs241_OS.md

 **Address space:**

 - 2 options:
-  - Child’s address space and program is duplicate of parents (heap and stack are copied, not shared)
+  - Child’s address space and program is duplicate of parents (text, data, heap and stack are copied, not shared)
   - Child loads a new program into address space (no similarities)

 **fork():** C command to create child processes that is an exact copy of the parent (including data/heap/stack) and continues from the line after fork().
 In the child process, fork() returns 0 and in the parent process fork() returns the PID of the child (always an integer above 0).